Interior Design BS / Interior Architecture MS

 Admission Requirements

-Application for the Accelerated Degree Program must be made to the Department of Architecture, Design & Urbanism and the Graduate College after completing 90.0 credits, but no more than 120.0 credits.
+Application for the Accelerated Degree Program must be made to the Department of Architecture, Design & Urbanism and the Office of Graduate Studies after completing 90.0 credits, but no more than 120.0 credits.

 Criteria for Admission